ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This has the advantage that key identification requires no additional bytes in the EAT and makes the EAT smaller.

 This has the disadvantage that the unverified EAT must be substantially decoded to obtain the identifier since the identifier is in the COSE/JOSE payload, not in the headers.

-## Other Considerations

-In all cases there must be some way that the verification key is itself verified or determined to be trustworthy.
-The key identification itself is never enough.
-This will always be by some out-of-band mechanism that is not described here.
-For example, the verifier may be configured with a root certificate or a master key by the verifier system administrator.

-Often an X.509 certificate or an endorsement carries more than just the verification key.
-For example, an X.509 certificate might have key usage constraints and an endorsement might have reference values.
-When this is the case, the key identifier must be either a protected header or in the payload such that it is cryptographically bound to the EAT.
-This is in line with the requirements in section 6 on Key Identification in JSON Web Signature {{RFC7515}}.

 # Changes from Previous Drafts